inekipelov/combine-inherited-observation/README.md

 # combine-inherited-observable
-Lightweight Swift library for hierarchical state propagation for ObservableObjects
+Lightweight Swift library for hierarchical state broadcasting for ObservableObjects